Technical Rope Rescue Level I - Operations

 Inclusions and Exclusions

 Included with the tuition are instructors, group equipment (both rescue and climbing), classroom location, permit fees, and transportation to and from field program locations.
+A live Zoom gear consult is also included.

 Excluded are front-country lodging, personal climbing equipment, transportation to the classroom, food, trip insurance, camping equipment, and guide gratuities.

-Organizations & Credentials
+Organizations and Credentials

 Following is a list of the organizations that develop rope rescue standards.
 AAI's rescue programs align with these organizations and the standards they set fourth.